caronc/datetools/INSTALL.md

 # Compile the code
 make

-# Install the package into your system
+# Install the package into your system (as root)
+# some distributions just allow you to prefix
+# the below command with _sudo_
 make install
 ```